-Suppose you are getting a healthy amount of roofing reviews every month; congratulations.
+Suppose you get a healthy amount of monthly roofing reviews; congratulations.
 You have overcome a hurdle that many small businesses struggle to get over.
-However, getting a reliable amount of reviews for your roofing company isn’t enough.
+However, getting reliable reviews for your roofing company isn’t enough.

 The next step is to respond to those reviews.
-Not only do people like when a company responds to their reviews; they expect it too.
-So the bottom line is that it’s imperative to respond to the reviews your roofing company gets – whether they be good or bad.
+Not only do people like it when a company responds to their reviews, they expect it.
+So the bottom line is that it’s imperative to respond to your roofing company’s reviews – whether they be good or bad.

 1) Respond to Reviews Quickly

 How long should you wait to respond to a negative review?
 The answer: you shouldn’t!
-It is recommended that you respond to a negative review as soon as you possibly can.
+You should respond to a negative review as soon as possible.
 A swift response to a negative roofing review will show the customer that you value their time and are concerned about the service they received.

-Set up email alerts for all the review platforms (and it should be on as many as possible) so they send notifications as soon as a new review is posted.
+Set up email alerts for all the review platforms (as many as possible) so they send notifications as soon as a new review is posted.
 If your company gets a high volume of reviews every week, you may want to assign the task of checking for and responding to reviews to a specific staff member or divvying them up by Google reviews, Facebook reviews, etc.

 2) Thank Customers for Their Business

-Starting your replies with something like, “Thank you very much for patronizing our business and taking the time to leave a review…” An initial showing of gratitude can help to soothe the inflamed perception that the reviewer may have of your company.
+Start your replies with something like, “Thank you very much for utilizing our business and leaving a review…” An initial showing of gratitude can help to soothe the inflamed perception that the reviewer may have of your company.
 Thank them for hiring your roofing company in the first place and taking the time to leave a review.

 3) Acknowledge The Customer’s Problem

 Customers who are unsatisfied with your business want to know that their complaints have been heard.
 That’s why you can’t use a template for negative review responses.
-Instead, you have to acknowledge the specific issue they had in your reply.
+Instead, you must acknowledge their specific issue in your reply.
 As the owner, you need to take responsibility for whatever the customer perceives as the problem.

 Acknowledge the specific issue by thanking them for bringing it to your attention.
 Remember, the customer is always right – even when they’re wrong.